 - Pie Pan, 9″ or 10″ – If you make pies, then these are a must.
 With the graduated sides, they are perfect for baked pies (try Pecan Pie) or unbaked pies (Best French Silk Pie).

 - Loaf Pan, 9″x5″ (8 cups) – Loaf pans are used all the time in my home because they are perfect for sweet breads.
-A loaf of beautiful and delicious bread is always on my buffet table.
+A loaf of beautiful and delicious bread is always on my buffet table – there are several sizes that will be helpful in your baking.
+Don’t miss my complete guide to Loaf Pan Sizes.

 - Baking Sheet or Jelly Roll Pan, 13″x17″ (12 cups) or 10″x15″ (10 cups) – These are my go-to pans for baking cookies like Carmelita Cookies and Easy Sugar Cookies because the pans are large enough to space the cookie dough out on the pan.
 The smaller jelly roll pan is perfect for Ultimate Peanut Butter Cake.